Coarsegold, California: Media

-The 1993 computer-based adventure game Freddy Pharkas: Frontier Pharmacist is set in a fictionalized Coarsegold in the 1880s.
-The game was published by Sierra On-Line, which was, at the time, based in nearby Oakhurst; the same company, under its prior name On-Line Systems, in 1981 published On-Line Adventure #3: Cranston Manor, also set in Coarsegold.
+The 1993 adventure game Freddy Pharkas: Frontier Pharmacist is set in a fictional 1880s Coarsegold and was published by Sierra On-Line, then based in nearby Oakhurst.
+The company also released Cranston Manor in 1981, another game set in Coarsegold.

 The Coarsegold (Coarse Gold) mining site is the destination for stars Joel McCrea and Randolph Scott in the 1962 film Ride the High Country.